LangStream/langstream.github.io/_posts/2023-11-08-scalable-pipelines.md

 Metrics are exported to Prometheus and you can use Grafana to visualise them.

 This is the result of running the vectorization pipeline over a corpus of HTML documents.
-As you can see the source emits 106 documents and the sink receives 356 record, that means that each document has been split into 3 chunks on average.
+As you can see the source emits 106 documents and the sink receives 356 records, which means that each document has been split into 3 chunks on average.

 ![Pipeline](/images/pipeline_input_output.png)